Departure Time Choice Models in Urban Transportation Systems Based on Mean Field Games: Introduction

 The first bathtub model was introduced by \cite{vickrey1991congestion, vickrey2020congestion}.
 The travel demand is described by (i) the total number of trips, (ii) the distribution of trips' departure time, and (iii) the distribution of trips' length.
+MFD and Bathtub are two names for a set of equations corresponding to macroscopic traffic models.
 The single bathtub model considers an undifferentiated movement area to represent a dense network of congested links.
 The motion of travellers is assumed to take place at a speed which is considered to be uniform over the network but varies over time depending on the overall network loading \citep{bao2020leaving}.
 Therefore, the model does not need the location information of the origin and destination of travelers.
 A trip is defined by its length and departure time in the dynamic setting.
 When a trip starts, its remaining distance to travel decreases following the evolution of the network mean speed.
 Note that the network speed depends on the network characteristics (e.g., network size and road capacities) as well as the load on the network (network density) \citep{fosgerau2015congestion}.
 In order to capture the dynamics of the system, \cite{vickrey1991congestion} defined an ordinary differential equation to describe the evolution of the number of active trips (users in the network).
 Such a model resort to a strong assumption that the average remaining distance of active trips is constant.
 Another option is to assume that the remaining trip distance of active trips follows a time-independent negative exponential distribution \citep{vickrey1994, vickrey2019types}.
-However, based on the empirical studies of \cite{liu2012understanding, thomas2013empirical}, travelers' trip length distribution is neither time-independent nor exponential.
+However, based on the empirical studies of \cite{liu2012understanding, thomas2013empirical, tsekeris2013city}, travelers' trip length distribution is neither time-independent nor exponential.

 Recently, \cite{jin2020generalized} reviewed and analyzed several studies that relaxed the assumption on the trip length distribution \citep[see, e.g., ][]{leclercq2017dynamic, mariotte2017macroscopic, lamotte2018morning} and then proposed the generalized bathtub model which captures any distribution of the trip length.
 From a mathematical point of view, the total number of active trips is the primary variable for most bathtub models.
 The generalized bathtub model focuses on the number of active trips with remaining distances greater than or equal to a threshold.
 By this definition, \cite{jin2020generalized} derived a set of partial differential equations to track the distribution of the remaining trip lengths.
 Further properties of the model are discussed in \cite{jin2020generalized}.
 In this work, we use the generalized bathtub model to capture the state of the urban transportation network for the departure time equilibrium problem.